James Burton (property developer): Style

-In 1807 Burton expanded his Bloomsbury development north, and was also involved extensively in the early development of St John's Wood.Victoria County History: Middlesex and London.
-Celebrating the birth in July 1761 of James Burton, the founder of St Leonards-on-Sea and builder-developer in Bloomsbury.
-Accessed 18 June 2016.
+In 1807 Burton expanded his Bloomsbury development north, and was also involved extensively in the early development of St John's Wood.
 He then left London for a project in Tunbridge Wells but returned in 1807 to build over the Skinners Company ground between the Bedford Estate and the lands owned by the Foundling Hospital, where he built Burton Street and Burton Crescent (now Cartwright Gardens), including, for himself, the Tavistock House, on ground now occupied by the British Medical Association, where he lived until he moved to The Holme in Regent's Park, which was designed for him by his son Decimus Burton.
 Burton also developed the Lucas Estate.

 Burton constructed some houses at Tunbridge Wells between 1805 and 1807.
 Burton developed Waterloo Place, St. James's, between 1815 and 1816.
 In 1815, James Burton took Decimus to Hastings, where the two would later design and build St Leonards-on-Sea, and, in 1816, Decimus commenced work in the James Burton's office.
 Whilst working for his father, Decimus was present in the design and construction of Regent Street St. James (Lower Regent Street).
 Simultaneously, George Maddox taught Decimus architectural draughtsmanship, including the details of the five orders.
-After his first year of tuition by his father and Maddox, Decimus submitted to the Royal Academy a design for a bridge, which was commended by the Academy.
+After his first year of tuition by his father and Maddox, Decimus submitted to the Royal Academy a design for a bridge, which was commended by the academy.